 Here are some of the finer details about having recorder lessons with me.

-Lessons are held in my home teaching room in central Bristol (BS3).
-I am near Bedminster railway station, and five minutes’ walk from major local bus routes.
-There is on-street parking and a small free public car park a short walk away, and I have a bicycle rack outside my house.
+Lessons are held in my home teaching room in central Bristol (BS1).
+I am a short walk from Bristol Temple Meads railway station, and five minutes’ walk from all major bus routes.
+There is on-street (metered) parking and a number of public car parks a short walk away, and I have a bicycle rack outside my building.

 Who do I teach?